Hasselmannen/shrdlite-course-project/README-SHRDLITE.md

 ### Action Description

 When the planner constructs the actual plan from the path it also add descriptive messages to tell the user what it is doing.
-It utilizes the function `shortestDescription`, which takes the world state (current stack distribution), object descriptions and an object name (identifier) as arguments and returns the shortest unambigous description of the object.
+It utilizes the function `shortestDescription`, which takes the world state (current stack distribution), object descriptions and an object name (identifier) as arguments and returns the shortest unambigous (if there is one) description of the object.

+## `Graph.ts`

+`Graph.ts` has no new functionality compared to the standard A* search.
+The code may not be identical to the one handed in earlier, but we've made no extensions to this part of the shrdlite project.